Samuel Taylor Coleridge | Inspiring Journeys Through the Landscape That Shaped a Poet

 What was Coleridge’s role in the Romantic movement?

-Coleridge was a central figure in the Romantic movement, which emphasized emotion, nature, and individualism as key themes in art and literature.
-Along with William Wordsworth, he helped to define the movement through their collaborative work “Lyrical Ballads,” which marked a departure from the formal styles of the 18th century and introduced a new emphasis on personal experience and the natural world.
+Coleridge was a central figure in the Romantic movement, which emphasised emotion, nature, and individualism as key themes in art and literature.
+Along with William Wordsworth, he helped to define the movement through their collaborative work "Lyrical Ballads," which marked a departure from the formal styles of the 18th century and introduced a new emphasis on personal experience and the natural world.

 How did Coleridge’s relationship with Wordsworth influence his work?